 On confirmation of a COVID-19 positive PCR result

-If a COVID-19 positive PCR test is confirmed the contact tracing team will call the individual to let them know their result as soon as possible, usually by SMS text message or email.
+If a COVID-19 positive PCR test is confirmed the contact tracing team will let the individual know their result as soon as possible, usually by SMS text message or email.

 The contact tracing team will then have a number of conversations with the individual over the coming days to establish as complete a picture as possible of people that they may have come into close contact with during the active stage of their infection.

 If a child or minor tests positive the contact tracing team will speak to their responsible adult, usually a parent.

-An active COVID-19 positive person is usually infectious 48 hours prior to the start of any of their COVID-19 symptoms and up to the end of significant symptoms, usually 7 days.
-For individuals who are asymptomatic (for instance, they experience no symptoms), the contagious period is taken to be approximately 48 hours prior to the date of their positive test results and up to 7 days after their test.
+An active COVID-19 positive person is usually infectious up to 72 hours prior to the start of any of their COVID-19 symptoms and up to the end of significant symptoms, plus 48 hours.
+For individuals who are asymptomatic (for instance, they experience no symptoms), the contagious period is taken to be approximately 72 hours prior to the date of their positive test results and up to 14 days after their test.

-Contract tracers may assess a slightly longer time period on a case by case basis, for example with asymptomatic patients or because of the antibody results of an individual
+Contact tracers may assess a slightly longer time period on a case by case basis, for example with asymptomatic patients or because of the antibody results of an individual.

 Through the contact tracing process, the intention is to identify everyone who may have spent more than 15 minutes (inside or outside) within 2 metres or less, or had direct physical contact without personal protective equipment, with an individual who is currently an active positive person.